 Emergency alerts are displayed on the Student Information System screens and messages are put on campus voice mail and phone intercoms.
 Also, emergency alerts are sent to students' email addresses and text messages are sent to students' cell phones.
-Students should register to receive emergency emails and text messages at Student Affairs at the beginning of each semester.
+Students should register to receive emergency emails and text messages at Student Affairs or at www.mesalands.edu at the beginning of each semester.